EA-Cortes/rezzSite/README.md

 - Hit Command + O *(Ctrl + O on Windows)*
 - Navigate to the folder where you saved this repository (it should be titled rezzSite)
 - Open the index.html file
+- (The GoogleMaps box won't work on your device unless you have a Google Cloud Platform API Key, contact me for info on this)

 ## Improved Features
 - Dynamic styling.
 The current site allows weird zooming.